Information Spillover in Multiple Zero-sum Games

 We consider a three-player undiscounted infinitely repeated game in which one of the players is informed of the two zero-sum stage games that he plays against each of the other two (uninformed) players.
 Each uninformed player only knows the prior probability distribution over the finite set of pairs of zero-sum finite-action stage games, and during the play of the game observes the profiles of actions (but not the payoffs).
 The informed player collects the sum of payoffs from the two component games.

-In the absence of information spillover, for instance when neither of the uninformed players can observe the actions played in the other zero-sum game, our three-player game has a single expected payoff, namely, the sum of values of each of the two-player component games.
+In the absence of information spillover, for instance when each uninformed player cannnot observe the actions played in the other zero-sum game, our three-player game has a single expected payoff, namely, the sum of values of each of the two-player component games.
 However, when all players are able to observe the actions played across each zero-sum game, the information spillover kicks in and it is in principle unclear whether the informed player can attain the sum of values in equilibrium.
 This sum of values can actually be shown to be an upper bound on the equilibrium payoffs of the informed player in our three-player game.